Finder Not Responding After Updating to Sonoma [5 Methods]

 Step 2.
 Hold down the "Shift" key while pressing the power button.

 Step 3.
-When you see the Apple logo or a spinning gear, let go of the "Shift" key.
+When you see the Apple logo or a spinning gear, release the "Shift" key.

 Step 4.
-When you log in, your Mac enters Safe Mode.
-The screen's top-right corner displays "Safe Boot".
+When you log in, your Mac enters Safe Mode, and the top-right corner of the screen displays "Safe Boot".

 boot into safe mode